Kellogg School of Management: One-year MBA

-The MBA, Artificial Intelligence (MBAi) Program is an 15-month (5-Quarter) joint degree program between the Kellogg School of Management and the Robert R. McCormick School of Engineering and Applied Science.
+The MBA, Artificial Intelligence (MBAi) Program is a 15-month (5-Quarter) joint degree program between the Kellogg School of Management and the Robert R. McCormick School of Engineering and Applied Science.
 Students earn an MBA degree from Kellogg School of Management by the end of the program.

 MMM

 Graduates of the MMM program earn both an MBA from Kellogg and an MS in Design Innovation from the Segal Design Institute at the Robert R. McCormick School of Engineering and Applied Science.
 This seven-quarter program begins in the summer before the traditional fall start of a two-year program.

 JD-MBA

-In cooperation with the Northwestern Pritzker School Law, Kellogg offers a program that leads to earning a JD and an MBA in just three years.
+In cooperation with the Pritzker School of Law, Kellogg offers a program that leads to earning a JD and an MBA in just three years.
 Students spend their first year in law school where they study the standard curriculum.
 During the first summer and second-year, students study entirely at Kellogg.
 The second summer students choose to devote their time to either law or business entirely.
 During the final year, most classes are spent at the law school, but students may take some electives at the business school.